 Members represent the Council on various organisations.
-Appointments are reviewed annually unless a specific termination date for the term of office applies.
+Appointments are reviewed annually, unless a specific termination date for the term of office applies.
 None of these appointments places the member in a position to exert undue influence or control.

-Officers of the Council: The Senior Officers of the Council have control over the day to day management of the Council and all Heads of Service and Management Team Members have been asked to declare any related party transactions.
-Officers have declared an interest in the following organisation:
+Officers of the Council: The senior officers of the Council have control over the day-to-day management of the Council and all heads of service and management team members have been asked to declare any related party transactions.
+For 2022/23 nothing was declared.